guojuntao/guojuntao.github.com/_posts/2013-06-01-Understanding-Unix\Linux-Programming.md

 ---
 {% include JB/setup %}

-*a原版名《Understanding Unix/Linux Programming -- A Guide to Theory and Practice》*
+_原版名《Understanding Unix/Linux Programming -- A Guide to Theory and Practice》_

 *View the [source of this content](http://github.github.com/github-flavored-markdown/sample_content.html).*